drwordperson/Alphabet-to-LB/Alphabet-to-LB_readme.md

 ## Planned Improvements

 Combining the multi-step elimination of consonant clusters into a single for loop.
-(I am currently debugging this)
+I am currently debugging this.

-Creating configurations files for additional languages.
+Creating configuration files for additional languages.
 Finnish is planned next.

 Finding ways of reducing the runtime.